OpenDFDL/ibmDFDLCrossTester/README.txt

 ├── company.txt (copy from IBM DFDL)
 ├── company.xml (copy from IBM DFDL)
 ├── company.xsd (copy from IBM DFDL)
-├── crossTestRigTestSchema.dfdl.xsd - supplied by this cross test rig.
+├── crossTestRigTestSchema.dfdl.xsd - supplied by this cross test rig, to test the rig itself.
-├── crossTestRigTests.tdml          - supplied by this cross test rig.
+├── crossTestRigTests.tdml          - supplied by this cross test rig, to test the rig itself.
 └── IBMdefined
     └── RecordSeparatedFieldFormat.xsd (copy from IBM DFDL)

 Now you should be able to run the example tests using 'sbt' by typing:

   sbt test

-In the root directory of the project.

-Create the jar file for the tool by doing

-  sbt package

-Then put the jar onto the class path, along with all jars of the lib directory, and then any tests run as part of daffodil can be cross tested against IBM DFDL by just adding implementations="ibm daffodil" (to test on both), or for a whole test suite: defaultImplementations="ibm daffodil".

-See the company.tdml or company1SelfContained.tdml files for examples of this TDML syntax.

-The Tests

-There are tests of the test rig itself.

-The "company" example supplied by IBM is provided here by way of showing how to create TDML tests that run against IBM DFDL, Daffodil, or both.
+In the root directory of this project.
+This will run the test-rig's own self-tests, and run two versions of the IBM-supplied example tests.
+One version is with a TDML file, company.tdml, which refers to the separate files supplied by IBM.

+The other is an example of a self-contained test.
+It's the same test, just with the file contents collapsed into the TDML file.
+This is just a useful thing to know about for creating small bug-report TDML files, or for creating a TDML file that illustrates a non-portability issue.

 See TestIBMDFDLSamples.scala, company.tdml, companySelfContained.tdml.

+Testing Other Test Suites

+To use this cross-tester and run other test suites such as those in daffodil (for example daffodil-test-ibm1, or daffodil-test), look at the build.sbt file of this module, and add new test source directories and test resource directories as suggested there.